jlangch/venice/doc/readme/openai-chat-completion.md

 | *system*    | Allows you to specify the way the model answers questions. <br>Classic example: "You are a helpful assistant." |
 | *user*      | Equivalent to the queries made by the user. |
 | *assistant* | Assistent roles are the model’s responses, based on the user messages |

+ > [!NOTE]
+For well designed prompts it might be worth to have a look at [Fabric](https://github.com/danielmiessler/fabric).

 #### Parameter «options»